8 reasons for your staff to think you're a poor boss

 6. A tendency to make unreasonable demands

-A bad boss makes unreasonable demands on employees – like setting ridiculously high sales targets, expecting workers to stay back late at the office on a regular basis, or repeatedly denying requests for annual leave.
+A poor boss makes unreasonable demands on employees – like setting ridiculously high sales targets, expecting workers to stay back late at the office on a regular basis, or repeatedly denying requests for annual leave.
 Nothing will burn out your employees faster, and ensure you have difficulty in retaining your best people – a major cost and disruption for any business.

 Have high expectations for your team.
 But don’t ask them to do anything you wouldn’t be prepared to do yourself.
 After all, a good business is a team effort, and as the boss you need to lead by example.